ingatlancom/php-circuit-breaker/README.md

 A component helping you gracefully handle outages and timeouts of external services (usually remote, 3rd party services).

 It is a library providing extremely easy to use circuit breaker component.
-It does not require external dependencies and it has default storage implementations for APC and Memcached but can be extended multiple ways.
+It does not require external dependencies and it has default storage implementations for APC, Memcached or Redis but can be extended multiple ways.

 # Frameworks support